gaurav-ml1/fastapi-elasticsearch-docker/README.md

-# API Developer Assessment
+# FastAPI with elasticsearch on docker container

-This repo contains solution regards to API Development Assignment(using fastapi and ES as DB).
+This repo contains how we can use fastapi with docker and connection with elasticsearch.

 **Tech stack:**